MOSCOW CENTER FOR CONTINUOUS MATHEMATICAL EDUCATION

 Walking through the heart of the city, with its intricate web of streets, squares, lanes and boulevards, one feels the dynamic beat of a modern city, but at the same time constantly sees memories of the past.
 This extraordinary interchange between the old and the new constitutes the uniqueness of our city.
 Historical places, monuments, and architectural masterpieces are innumerable here.

 Moscow is the cultural, economic and political center of Russia.
 There are a number of theaters, museums and art galleries in Moscow.
 The Bolshoi Theater and the Tretyakov Art Gallery are world famous symbols of Russian culture.
 Because of an abundance of universities and colleges, Moscow is often called the student's city.
+Consult also Moscow Travel Portal to learn more about Moscow touristic opportunities.

 About two thousand square kilometers of the city's total area are parks and forests, such as Sokolniki, Serebyanny Bor and Losiny (Elk's) Island, where one may find over 1400 different kinds of plants.